astra-sim/astra-network-analytical-docs/README.md

 The documentation is in Markdown (`.md`) format.
 Please modify the documentation as desired. `index.md` could be a good entry point.
  <!-- and `running-astra-sim.md` can be a good reference. -->

 Note that you might consider updating the document version defined at the beginning of the `conf.py` file.
-This should match the Analytical Backend version you're documenting.
+This should match the Analytical Network Simulator version you're documenting.

 ## Compile Project